-Russian banker who met with Jared Kushner has ties to Putin
+Russian banker who met Kushner has Putin ties

 The meeting between Kushner and Gorkov does not violate the US sanctions, and it is not unusual for businesses under sanctions to meet with US officials, experts said.

-"I don't see any problem in having a meeting," said Paul Saunders, executive director of the Center for the National Interest, a Washington, D.C., think-tank.
+"I don't see any problem in having a meeting," said Paul Saunders, executive director of the Center for the National Interest, a Washington, DC, think tank.
 "The prohibitions relate to doing business with the banks, not to talking to them."

 Trump said during his presidential campaign that he was open to reconsidering the sanctions against Russia.
 The sanctions weakened much of the Russian finance sector by barring Americans and US companies from buying the debt of Russian financial institutions, which limits their ability to raise money.